 Favorite new LA restaurant in years opens in South Beverly Hills

 Antipasti, pasta and pizzas wow in scope and flavor

 Longtime Hollywood lounge moves into historic Sunset Strip space

 Hyde evolves into kitchen and lounge, as well as nightclub in LA

 - Restaurant Openings - September Claudette NYC, Liza in Beirut and Harlow East; our top restuarants picks of September

 - Top-10 Celebrity Restaurants Most beloved eateries of the world's rich and famous

 - Top-10 Gastronomic Experiences Hot chefs defining a new global food movement

 - Top-10 Power Lunch Hotspots Most important meal of the day for business travelers

 - Summer's Top-10 Beach Clubs Somewhere in the world it's always beach club season

-- Top-10 Party Restaurants Restaurants that mix food and late-night party scene
+- Top-10 Party Restaurants Big city restaurants that mix food and late-night party scene